Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 You've probably noticed that the best-advertised 5-year fixed rates have come down over the past several months as interest rate drops became imminent — from being in the 5's to the low 4's (or occasional deals in the high 3's).

-The only reason you'd see fixed rates changing around the timing of prime rate drops is if the bond yield was reacting to something it didn't expect — and eventually, banks would move their fixed rates in response (to manage their capital and expense balances).
+The only reason you'd see fixed rates changing around the timing of prime rate drops is if bond yields were reacting to something the market didn't expect — and eventually, banks would move their fixed rates in response (to manage their capital and expense balances).

-Read more about how fixed rates are tied to bond yield movements, and when banks will actually trigger changes in their fixed rates.
+Read more about how fixed rates are tied to bond yield movements, and when banks will actually trigger changes.

 What were fixed mortgage rates before the pandemic hit?